 Candelabrum

-Candelabrum is the Roman art sculpture from 2nd century AD.
-It is made of white marble with height 270cm.
+Candelabrum is a Roman art sculpture from the 2nd century AD.
+It is made of white marble with a height of 270cm.
 You can find it in Salone of the Borghese Gallery in Rome.

 History